owlfish/owlauth-spec/Specification.md

 }
 ```

+#### Fallback Discovery

+In order to encourage the adoption of Owlauth, a fallback mechanism is provided for users who's organisation has not yet implemented Owlauth.
+If the Discovery step above fails, a GET on the URL `https://owlauth.net/discover/<user>` where <user> is the URLEncoded email address of the user, must be carried out.

+If the user has created an owlauth.net account, a JSON file in the Discovery format above will be returned.
+If the user has not registered, a 404 HTTP error code will be returned.

 ### Login

 Once the application has determine the location of the Owlauth server, it will then perform a POST on the URL `https://<owlauthserver:port>/login`, a JSON object with the following attribute: